orrholly/FDA-WebApp-Documentation/Phase-1/functional-specs.md

 ###Legend
 > "As a researcher, I want the application to create a dynamic legend that responds to toggle on/off visiblity of layers I chose."
 <img src="/images/legend.png" width="400">

 ###Address Locator
 > "As a researcher, I want the application to zoom to an address I enter."
 <img src="/images/address.png" width="300">

-Search by lat/long:
 > "As a researcher, I want the application to zoom to a lat/long I enter."
 <img src="/images/latlong.png" width="300">

 ###Draw and Measure